Regulations Governing Student Conduct, Disciplinary Proceedings, and Appeals

 h.
 Use, possession, or distribution of narcotics, dangerous drugs, controlled substances, or prescription drugs except as expressly permitted by law.

 i.
-Lewd, indecent, or obscene conduct or expression on University property or in connection with a University activity.
+Lewd, indecent, or obscene conduct on University property or in connection with a University activity.

 j.
 Failure to comply with directions of University officials acting in the performance of their duties.